eXascaleInfolab/CleanImp/README.md

 ```

-## Execution (everything)
+## Execution (Full)

-- To produce a curated set of results, run the following command:
+- To produce a curated set of results, run the following command (takes ~ 5 days on a server-grade CPU):

 ```bash
     $ sh experiments.sh
 ```

-Estimated running time for a full set of results is around 5 days on a server-grade CPU.
-The output will be stored to `Results/` folder that will be created in the root folder.
+The output will be stored in the `Results/` folder, which will be created in the root folder.

 ## Execution (fine-grained)